OHDSI/ClinicalTrialsWGETL/README.md

 ## Run ETL

-The only thing you need to run the conversion locally is [Docker](https://www.docker.com).
-Instructions on how to install Docker on your system can be found at [the official site](https://www.docker.com/products/docker-desktop).
+The ETL process is based on [Apache Spark&trade;](https://spark.apache.org) analytics engine running in a docker container.
+So the only thing you need is [Docker](https://www.docker.com).
+You can find instructions on how to install Docker on your system at [the official site](https://www.docker.com/products/docker-desktop).
-After getting it installed, follow these steps:
+After getting Docker installed, run the conversion in easy three steps:
-- Clone the repository into a folder on your machine.
+1. Clone the repository into a folder on your machine:
 ~~~
 $ git clone https://github.com/OHDSI/ClinicalTrialsWGETL.git
 ~~~
+2. Download all the [necessary vocabularies](vocab/omop/README.md) from the Athena and put them into vocab/omop folder
-- Then, go inside the repository folder and run the following command:
+3. And finally, from the root repository folder, run the following command:
 ~~~
 $ docker-compose run --rm --service-ports phuse_etl
 ~~~

+After the conversion is done, resultant CDM files (in csv format) are in the data/cdm folder.

 ## License